University Staff are the most common type of employee at CU System Administration.

 1. The need for a position commonly arises due to the need to backfill an existing role being vacated, create a new position, or update or repurpose an existing role.

-2. The hiring authority discusses the proposed position update or vacancy with the appropriate officer and the Office of Budget and Finance to ensure there is awareness, alignment on need for the position, and a generally estimated sufficient funding amount is available within the department – specifics of the funding will need to be based on a review of the position in subsequent steps.
+2. The hiring authority discusses the proposed position update or vacancy with the appropriate officer and the Office of Budget and Finance to ensure awareness, alignment on need for the position, and a generally estimated sufficient funding amount is available within the department – funding specifics will be based on a review of the position in subsequent steps.
 The department may engage HR early in this step, particularly if the situation requires consultation or will impact multiple positions/employees.

-3. The department has a discussion with HR regarding the duties of the position, position type and potential job title, any unique search process considerations, and any sensitivities around the situation that may exist.
+3. The department has a discussion with HR regarding the position duties, position type and potential job title, any search process considerations, and any sensitivities around the situation that may exist.

-4. The department then works with HR to capture and/or update elements of the position on the Job Description form which is then used by the HR team to determine the appropriate career level, the position classification (including exempt/salaried and non-exempt/hourly) and aligning the position to the appropriate salary range.
+4. The department then works with HR to capture and/or update the Job Description form, which is used by the HR team to determine the appropriate career level, the position classification (including exempt/salaried and non-exempt/hourly) and align the position to the appropriate salary range.

 5. Once aligned to the above elements, a Job Change Request Form (JCRF) is routed via DocuSign to obtain formal approval and signatures from HR, the department (including an Officer level within or representing the department), and the budget office.

-7. HR modifies an existing position or creates a new position in HCM by populating the position and non-person profile or modifies existing position based on information provided on the position portion of the Budget and Position Form.
+7. HR modifies an existing position or creates a new position in HCM by populating the position and non-person profile or modifies existing position based on information provided on the Budget and Position Form.

 8. HR approves the position and sends the posting information to CU Careers for recruitment, if applicable.